curl/curl/docs/libcurl/curl_url_get.md

 and possibly cleaned up version using all available URL parts.

-We advise using the *CURLU_PUNYCODE* option to get the URL as "normalized" as possible since IDN allows host names to be written in many different ways that still end up the same punycode version.
+We advise using the *CURLU_PUNYCODE* option to get the URL as "normalized" as possible since IDN allows hostnames to be written in many different ways that still end up the same punycode version.

 ## CURLUPART_SCHEME